Problem medications for dogs

 MaropitantCereniaContact MDR1Caddie™ for dosing recommendations

-MoxidectinProHeart, Simparica Trio, Nexgard Plus, Advantage MultiThe manufacturer of ProHeart has tested the product for safety in dogs with the MDR1 mutation.
+MoxidectinProHeart, Simparica Trio, Nexgard Plus, Advantage MultiThe manufacturers of these products have tested the product for safety in dogs with the MDR1 mutation.
 No adverse effects were observed.
-The FDA determined ProHeart is safe for dogs with the MDR1 mutation when used at label doses.
+The FDA has determined that these products are safe for dogs with the MDR1 mutation when used at label doses.

 OndansetronContact MDR1Caddie™ for dosing recommendations